jahangir842/openclaw-installation/docker-based-installation.md

 ### Phase 5: Docker Compose Architecture

-This stack isolates the gateway entirely.
+This stack utilizes the official repository's environment variables but isolates the gateway entirely.
 It does not map port `18789` to the host machine; instead, Nginx acts as the only entry point.
+It also includes `init: true` to ensure the Node.js processes handle termination signals correctly.

 Create your `docker-compose.yml`: